landonb/vim-reST-highfive/README.rst

 to the dictionary setup by this plugin.
 But note that how anyone chooses to use this plugin is probably very specific to their own tastes.
 So you might just want to fork the plugin and tweak the dictionary to your liking.
+(Or we could move the predefined FIVERs to ``g:`` variables that you could customize from your own Vim script; feel free to PR such a change if you want.)

-But the author would still love to hear about how you use and how you've personalized this plugin!
+In any case, the author would love to hear about how you use and how you've personalized this plugin!
 (Indeed, if anyone likes this plugin, please give the project a star, I'd love to know that other devs enjoy it as much as I do. =)